 If it is felt necessary, the nurse may make a further appointment for a review with one of the diabetic team doctors.

 These reviews are very important for the patients' continued well being.
-If you have any queries or concerns about diabetes, contact our nurses.
+If you have any queries or concerns about diabetes, contact a member of our nursing team.

 Chronic Obstructive Pulmonary Disease Clinic